mvolkmann/web-app-state-management/web-app-state-mgmt.md

 to be reflected by re-rendering all components that care about particular pieces of data.
 An example of a library that provides this functionality is Redux.
 It can be used with many frameworks and is especially popular in React applications.

 ## Goals

 Goals for state management include:

 1. Enable writing components that can just render data passed to them (in React using "props").
 2. It should be easy to specify the state properties used by each component whose changes should cause a component to re-render.
 3. It should be easy to replace the current state with new state.
 4. It should be easy to retrieve the current state.
 5. It should be easy to register functions that derive a new state by applying changes to the current state and such functions should be usable by multiple components.
 6. It should be easy to view the current and past states in browser developer tools.
 7. It should be easy to see a log of all requested state changes and the changes they caused.
 8. It should be easy to replay state changes backward and forward and see resulting UI changes ("time travel debugging").
 9. State should survive browser refreshes and the UI should re-render correctly.

-The only approach for storing state that was listed earlier that can meet these goals is using a store.
+Use a store is a good step toward acheiving these goals.
 Many state management libraries support using a store, but most do not achieve all the listed goals.